- women's health matters

 Emergency pills are available from the chemist with no prescription.

-Emergency pills must be started within three days (72 hours) after unprotected sex and work most effectively if taken as soon after unprotected sex as possible.
+Emergency pills must be started within three days (72 hours) after unprotected sex and work best if they are taken as soon as possible after sex.

 The Contraceptive Injection

 |DMPA (also called Depo Provera or Depo Ralovera) is an injection of a long-acting synthetic hormone.
 Women have the injection every 12 weeks for contraception.
 It can also be used when you are breastfeeding.
 There can be irritating side effects, such as mood changes, tummy discomfort and headaches, which can last for up to 12 weeks.
 Depo Provera is 99.8 per cent effective with perfect use.
 Even though it is a very effective form of contraception around one in twenty (six per cent) women will still get pregnant using this method, usually because more than 12 weeks has passed without having another injection.|

 |This is a small plastic rod, which is inserted underneath the skin on the inside of the upper arm.
 It slowly releases the synthetic hormone progestogen, which stops the ovaries releasing an egg each month.
 Most women will have a different bleeding pattern and some stop bleeding altogether.
 Some women will notice skin changes, mood changes or minor weight gain.
 The implant will last for three years and is a very effective method for preventing pregnancy (99.95 per cent effective).
 It can be removed.|